oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 {"status": 200}
 ```

-This actuator does not support the update file Command
+This Actuator does not support the update file Command

 ```
 {